MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 **The Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/)**

 - Doctor of Philosophy in Computer Science and Engineering, _Sep.
-2022 -- May.
+2022 -- Apr.
 2026 (Expected)_
 - Bachelor of Science in Computer Science and Mathematics, _Sep.
 2018 -- Jun.
 2022_, _First Class Honors_

 **Johns Hopkins University [(JHU)](https://www.jhu.edu/)**